Updated June 14, 2023

 - Systematic reviewing of literature – It can go for in-depth research of text, find out key themes, and highlight the repeated terms or text and the popular topics over a period of time.

-- Testing of Hypothesis – Through text mining, a particular hypothesis can be tested to see whether the document confirms or deny the idea.
+- Testing of Hypothesis – A particular hypothesis can be tested through text mining to see whether the document confirms or denies the idea.
 Mostly an established belief is stretched over the form first.

 Importance of Text Mining